Vignesh-I-PV/V2.0-RLH-Design-Central/context.md

      `outCutoff`/`breakdownTat` fields themselves stay in the data model (still carried forward for internal use, e.g. the Finalise-preview TAT fallback) — only the user-facing feedback text was in scope here.
+- **2026-07-15** — Design Review L4 layout, plus a batch of Ops Alignment ·
+  Planner fixes, discussed and scoped before building.
+  1. **Design Review L4 now matches Ops Alignment's layout exactly**: output metrics and the validation-flags panel were hoisted out of the Plan Detail tab to sit right under the tab bar, always visible regardless of which tab is active (Plan Detail or Route View) — same "tabs → metrics → warnings → tab-gated content" stacking `aSel`/`oSel` already used.
+Inputs strip and vehicles-by-type stay inside Plan Detail (Ops Alignment has no equivalent of these, so there was nothing to mirror there).
+  2. **Reviewer attribution tag on every proposed change** (Planner side):
+     `changeList` entries already carried the data (`fb.by`, surfaced as `propBy`) but never rendered it.
+Added a small name tag next to each entry in the Review Changes popup, and one on the route-group header's change summary.
+  3. **Distance-variance (>25% entered vs. calculated) moved into the route's own feedback stage.** The old plan-wide banner had its own bespoke "Accept anyway / Revert to calculated" buttons; that decision was always just the ordinary per-DC Distance field's Accept/Reject under a different name (`decideDcRow(..., 'distance', ...)` either way).
+Removed the special buttons — a flagged DC's Distance entry in Review Changes now just carries a small ⚠ variance note alongside its normal tick/cross, and the flat Details table shows a ⚠ next to the value.
+The plan-wide banner still exists but is now pure information (errors/warnings only, no action controls) and only lists what's still unresolved — once decided at the route level, it drops off the banner automatically.
+  4. **Finalised plans no longer show a clickable "Review changes" trigger.** `onOpenReview` was wired unconditionally on every route's code in the Details table, including Finalised ones (where `fb` is already null and there's nothing to review — it would just open an empty popup).
+Route code now renders as plain text once `aSel.isFinal`.
+  5. **Unfreeze** — new Planner-only action reversing Acknowledge & Freeze.
+     Available on the Received-tab card and inside the plan's L4 detail, only once a plan is `Acknowledged`.
+Guarded by its own confirm dialog (warns that decisions reset). `confirmUnfreeze()` reverts status to `In Alignment` — **not** back to `Pushed`/"Pending": that status is one the Planner's own row-computation deliberately blinds itself to (built to stop seeded co-reviewer demo data leaking pre-submission), so reusing it here would have hidden real, already-submitted feedback from the Planner until Ops resubmitted — the opposite of the ask.
+     `In Alignment` is the status that already means "Ops can edit, feedback stays visible, nothing decided yet," which is exactly what Unfreeze needs.
+Only the Planner's own `alignDecisions` / `alignDcDecisions` / `alignFieldDec` entries for that plan are cleared; `plan.rows[i].fb` and `plan.submittedReviewers` are
+     untouched.
+See the updated Domain-glossary "Acknowledge" entry — this is a real reversal of what was previously documented as an irreversible action, by explicit product decision.
+     - **Found and fixed a real bug while wiring this up**: the Ops Lead's own "Submitted" vs "To Review" status (`opsStatusOf` in `opsVals()`) was reading a single plan-level `opsSubmitted[planId]` flag — whoever submitted first — instead of checking whether *this acting persona* had submitted.
+Under the Acting-persona switcher (added 2026-07-14), this meant every reviewer saw the same "Submitted" state regardless of whether they personally had submitted.
+       Necessary for Unfreeze to correctly show each Ops Lead their own real state afterward, but fixes the general multi-reviewer case too.
+Switched every read (the rail list, the selected-plan view, the "plan stays visible" filter, and the Command Center stage-rail counts) to check `plan.submittedReviewers` for the current `opsPersonaName()` instead.
+  6. **Finalise preview is now a full-screen page, not a modal.** Clicking "Finalise plan" (once eligible) opens the same full-screen overlay chrome used everywhere else in this app, with a top bar titled "Finalise this plan?" that doubles as the confirmation step itself — Confirm commits (`confirmFin()`), Back/Cancel returns to the Acknowledged detail with nothing committed; no second nested "are you sure" on top of it.
+Body shows the same always-visible metrics-then-warnings pattern, then real Plan Detail (flat DC × Route table) / Route View (per-route pivot, touch-point reorder ripple inline) tabs — built from the exact same pseudo-row construction `confirmFin()` itself commits into `plan.rows`, so what's previewed here is byte-for-byte what Finalise will produce, not a separate approximation.
+- **2026-07-15 (second pass)** — Ops Alignment · Ops Lead fixes, plus two
+  cross-cutting bugs found while building them.
+  1. **Eye icon landed on a blank screen** — root cause: `opsSection` initialised to `'summary'`, a value left over from before the tabs were renamed to "Plan Detail"/"Route View" (2026-07-08).
+It matched neither `'details'` nor `'route'`, so the content area rendered nothing until a tab was clicked.
+Default is now `'details'`.
+  2. **REVIEW column now shows the reviewer's name** instead of the generic "Feedback pending" text, so a plan with more than one reviewer shows who proposed what.
+Falls back to the acting persona for an in-progress (not-yet-submitted) edit of your own.
+  3. **Auto TP-reorder ripple is now visible before Finalise** — scoped exception to "no live reordering during review": when a DC leaves or joins a route, the OTHER DCs left behind get silently renumbered by the recompute engine, but that ripple was never shown until Finalise actually committed it.
+Built a `routeCode -> {dcCode: newTp}` lookup from the same hypothetical each view already computes (Ops Lead:
+     `opsHypTop`, submitted + in-progress; Planner: `flagsHyp`,
+     submitted-only, matching how the rest of that row loop already reads data) and render it as a strikethrough old-TP -> new-TP, same visual language as an explicit edit but in blue rather than amber to signal "consequence of another change, not something to accept/reject on its own."
+Display-only — doesn't reorder rows, touch distances, or mutate anything early.
+Built for both Planner and Ops Lead.
+  4. **Mandatory + reset TP for a DC moving into a new/pending route.**
+     Previously the TP input's placeholder always showed the DC's OLD touch-point as a fallback, and it was never required — so moving a second DC into an already-pending split route (e.g. DC24 into RT-02_A, which DC1 split off into earlier) gave no signal that its position in that new route was undecided.
+Rule: whenever a DC's target Route Code is **not yet a committed row in `plan.rows`** — covers both a fresh split via the "Split this route" sentinel AND selecting an already-pending split code created by an earlier DC's proposal — its TP is cleared (no carried-over placeholder) and required to submit.
+Moving into an existing, already-committed route is unaffected. `setNcDcRouteCode()` now clears the DC's `tp` in the same state update as the route-code change (avoided a two-setState race that could otherwise clobber the just-set route code with stale `ncDcCells`).
+  5. **Needs Change view shows the destination route at a glance** — a DC's collapsed row header previously only showed its ORIGINAL lat/lng/TP/leg; you had to expand it and check the Route Code dropdown to see where a move was headed.
+Added a small tag next to the DC name ("Moving to RT-05" / "Split \u2192 RT-02-A") whenever a route-code change is proposed, visible without expanding.
+  6. **The screen-jump bug** (Planner and Ops Lead both) — an action like Submit, Acknowledge, or Finalise changes a plan's status without the user switching tabs.
+On the very next render, the "is my open plan still in view" check was matching against the *tab-filtered* list (`listPlans` / `filteredAssigned`), and a plan that just moved to a different status tab no longer appeared there — so the code silently fell back to "the first plan in the current filter," landing the user on an unrelated plan.
+Fixed by checking membership against the full plan set instead (`plans` for the Planner, `assigned` for Ops Lead) — the detail view now survives a status change and only resets when the user actually navigates (clicking a filter tab or zone chip already explicitly clears `alignPlanId`/`opsPlanId`, untouched by this fix).
+The list itself was never the problem — it already recomputes from live status every render, so once the user does navigate, the plan correctly shows up wherever it now belongs.